datamindedbe/conveyor-templates/project/dbt/{{ cookiecutter.project_name }}/README.md

 Locally you use a `.env` file to store credentials.

 ## Commands
+If you have dbt installed locally, you can use the dbt commands from the root of the project.

-Start a shell in a container with dbt installed and your local files mounted:
+If you do not have dbt installed locally, you can start a dbt docker container with your local files mounted:
 - `make env` to create a local `.env` file
 - `make shell` to start a new shell
 - `exit` to terminate the container shell

-For some of the most used Dbt commands a makefile has been added to the project that passes the correct flags to dbt.
-These commands assume they are executed in the shell container.
+In order to use the `conveyorDbtTaskFactory` in Airflow, you need to have a `manifest.json` file in your dags folder.
+You can generate the manifest as follows:
 - `make manifest` executes dbt build and copies the `manifest.json` to your dags folder
-- `make run` executes dbt run
-- `make test` executes dbt test
-- `make debug` executes dbt debug
-- `make docs` executes dbt docs

 Consult the [dbt documentation](https://docs.getdbt.com/docs/introduction) for additional commands.